Minimal kernel with Google Colab : An addition

 - In the first section named "Raw code", you can read a CUDA code written

-without any precautions.
+without any precaution.
 Run the code and observe the result.
 You

 may not be agree with the result of